Abrupt decorrelation for linear stochastic differential equations: Introduction and main results.

 In this regime, we show that the family of OU process $(X^{(\epsilon)}; \epsilon>0)$, defined by the SDE in \eqref{SDE}, exhibits explicit decorrelation profiles with respect to both the Kullback-Liebler divergence and the total variation distance.
 It is also plausible that such a profile could be established under the Wasserstein distance of order 2; however, deriving the corresponding closed-form expression appears considerably more challenging.

-More precisely, when $\lambda^*$ is real, the OU process exhibits a clear and quantifiable transition in its correlation structure.
-In contrast, if $\lambda^*$ is complex, the decorrelation behaviour is more intricate: the process displays window decorrelation but not decorrelation profile phenomenon, a consequence driven by the oscillatory nature of the underlying dynamics.
+More precisely, when there is a unique real leading eigenvalue $\lambda^*$, the OU process exhibits a clear and quantifiable transition in its correlation structure.
+In contrast, if some of the leading eigenvalues $\lambda^*$'s are complex, the decorrelation behaviour is more intricate: the process displays window decorrelation but not decorrelation profile phenomenon, a consequence driven by the oscillatory nature of the underlying dynamics.
+In the following we will refer as the real case and the complex one, to the aforementioned possibilities concerning to the leading eigenvalues.

 \begin{theorem} Consider the family of OU processes $(X^{(\epsilon)}; \epsilon>0)$, defined in \eqref{SDE} and assume that $Q$ is Hurwitz stable and the controllability rank condition is fulfilled.
-Then, abrupt decorrelation occurs with respect to both the Kullback-Liebler divergence and in the total variation distance at the time scale Moreover, \begin{itemize} \item[i)] when $\lambda^*$ is complex valued, the family $(X^{(\epsilon)}; \epsilon>0)$ exhibits window decorrelation with asymptotically constant window sizes $w_\epsilon\to \frac{w}{|\vartheta|}>0$ in both Kullback-Leibler divergence and total variation distance;
+Then, abrupt decorrelation occurs with respect to both the Kullback-Liebler divergence and in the total variation distance at the time scale Moreover, \begin{itemize} \item[i)] when we are in the complex case of the leading eigenvalues $\lambda^*$'s, the family $(X^{(\epsilon)}; \epsilon>0)$ exhibits window decorrelation with asymptotically constant window sizes $w_\epsilon\to \frac{w}{|\vartheta|}>0$ in both Kullback-Leibler divergence and total variation distance;